 This brief tutorial shows students and new users how to configure an Ubuntu desktop to use Cloudflare’s fast and more secure DNS service.

 Continue with the steps below to configure the Ubuntu desktop with Cloudflare DNS service.

 On the Ubuntu desktop, Network Manager helps manage network settings.
 Click on the system menu and select system settings.

-When the Interface configuration page opens, select both IPv4 and IPv6 and turn off automatic DNS IP settings. then type the custom Cloudflare DNS IP addresses you want to use.
+When the Interface configuration page opens, select IPv4 and IPv6 and turn off automatic DNS IP settings.
+Then type the custom Cloudflare DNS IP addresses you want to use.

 How to add Cloudflare DNS on Ubuntu Linux

 On the Interface configuration page, turn off the Automatic DNS configuration.
 Then type the Cloudflare DNS IPs.
 You should select both the IPv4 and IPv6 tabs and enter Cloudflare DNS IP addresses.

 The format is shown below:

 When you’re done, click the green Apply button to save your changes.